rverhag/SimpleGrblgui/README.md

 https://github.com/helix-toolkit
 for making it possible to create a 3D representation from the gcode.

 Special thanks to Sonny Jeon (chamnit) for all his Grbl-work https://github.com/gnea/grbl.
-Without his work, this gui had no meaning
+Without his work, this gui had no meaning at all.